Faculty Resources

 Guided by Washington and Lee University’s Framework for Assessing Teaching Effectiveness, the Harte Center assists faculty in reflective self-assessment and classroom observations.

-The Harte Center Fellowship (HCF) offers an opportunity for 2-3 faculty members from diverse disciplines to engage in a transformative learning and teaching experience.
+The Learning Curve Fellowship (LCF) offers an opportunity for faculty members to engage in a transformative learning and teaching experience.

 PLAI